boycce/monastery/docs/definition/index.md

 ### MongoDB indexes

-You are able to automatically setup MongoDB indexes via the `index` field option.
+You are able to define MongoDB indexes via the `index` field option, these are automatically on initialisation. **Note, Monastery doesn't delete old indexes**.

 ```js
 fieldType: {